skyscrapers/documentation/Concourse/feature_environments.md

 # Feature environments

-At this moment Its not yet possible to handle feature environments or as Concourse calls it: `Spaces` per default in Concourse.
-Concourse is working hard towards having Spaces out of the box in Concourse but that will require some time.
+At this moment it's not yet possible to handle feature environments or as Concourse calls it: `Spaces` per default in Concourse.
+Concourse is working hard towards having Spaces available out of the box, but that will require some time.

-With this documentation we give an example on a way that you can have a similar experience with Concourse right now.
+With this documentation we give an example on how you can have a similar experience with Concourse right now.

 ## How it works